bemurphy/deploy_service/README.md

 * Setup your ENV with a `GITHUB_SECRET`
 * Create a webhook to post to `http://yourapp.herokuapp.com/push` or wherever with that secret

+## How this works

+The service receives a push from Github.
+It verifies the request is legitimate via the shared secret.
+If verified, it ensures the repository is owned by a whitelisted owner.

+If that succeeds, it kicks off a Sidekiq background worker.
+The worker currently clones the repository to a temporary directory, thereby creating a fresh copy everytime.
+This may change to pull strategy when it becomes cumbersome, currently it is not and keeps things simpler.

+Once the repository is clones, the worker invokes a clean Bundler environment, changes into the repository directory, and invokes the `deploy.sh` script found at the root.

 ## Example Deploy Script

 Here's a small example deploy script for middleman to s3: